 - Document your recovery from your injuries by keeping a journal to note the pain and reduced quality of life you experience due to your injuries and treatment

-Speak to a Newport Beach drunk driving accident attorney at Sam & Ash Injury Law as soon as possible after the accident to learn more about what our law firm can do to build a strong case on your behalf.
+Speak to the best Orange County drunk driving accident lawyers at Sam & Ash Injury Law as soon as possible after the accident to learn more about what our law firm can do to build a strong case on your behalf.

 If you have been seriously hurt in a drunk driving crash, the caring attorneys at Sam & Ash Injury Law want to help.
 Contact our firm for a free, no-obligation consultation.
-Speak with a drunk driving accident attorney in Newport Beach today.
+Speak with an Orange County drunk driving accident lawyer today.
 We want to discuss the details of your case with you and help you understand your legal options for demanding accountability and justice.